rmcmanus-nf/a15/README.md

 ### Step One - Connect The A15 Via A Programmer

 Once setup, the Zero Insertion Force (ZIF) interface provides a convenient development environment that enables programming and device testing.
+There is also a 6-pin pogo interface that we found more consistent for conductivity.

+#### ZIF Interface

 The A15 uses a 30-pin 0.5mm pitch ZIF interface.
 An easy to use break-out board for development can be found, [here](https://www.amazon.com/gp/product/B07RWNFKCR/).
 Other ZIF connectors should work well, though we have found a need to insert a spacer to make good contact with other connectors.